sharetribe/flex-docs/src/docs/design-toolkit/user-journey-yogatime/index.md

 [Yogatime template is one of the Flex Templates for Web](https://www.sharetribe.com/docs/operator-guides/introducing-yogatime/).
 It is a marketplace for service providers–in this example case Yoga teachers–to create profile listings advertising their teaching practice.
 Customers can book hourly sessions from these teachers’ availability calendars.
 Since Yogatime uses time based availability rather than day based availability like Saunatime, it is also a good starting point for marketplaces where bookings are made with time units smaller than days.

 Yogatime, as any typical marketplace has three distinct user journeys:
-- Search: Search happens when customers search for listings on the marketplace using some combination of keywords, availability, filters, and sorting.
+- **Search**: Search happens when customers search for listings on the marketplace using some combination of keywords, availability, filters, and sorting.
-- Listing creation: Listings are created by providers to promote a product or service they are offering, with the exception of reverse marketplaces where the customer creates listings.
+- **Listing creation**: Listings are created by providers to promote a product or service they are offering, with the exception of reverse marketplaces where the customer creates listings.
 What information providers enter into a listing, such a price or category, is usually the basis for the customer’s search experience.
-- Transactions: The transaction process determines how a customer and providers interact on the marketplace, whether it is to rent, sell or interact otherwise.
+- **Transactions**: The transaction process determines how a customer and providers interact on the marketplace, whether it is to rent, sell or interact otherwise.

 In this article we’ll explore in depth how search, listing creation, and transactions work in Yogatime.